This article details the anatomy, technique, indications, benefits and disadvantages of the gracilis flap.

 Myocuntaenous flaps require anterior (lateral) & posterior (medial) incisions.

-Harvesting a Myocutaenous Gracilis Flap
+Steps to Harvesting a Myocutaenous Gracilis Flap

 - Incise anteriorly to identify adductor longus.